-A scoring Rubric allows your team to assess an object on the same criteria and share those scores, enabling transparent and fast decision-making.
+A Ratings Rubric allows your team to assess an object on the same criteria and share those ratings, enabling transparent and fast decision-making.

 Step 1.
 Determine the criteria for assessment.

-For each object (organization, country, people) agree on up to 5 criteria.
-For example, for scoring a country, you might allocate 30 points for market size, 30 points for GDP growth, 20 points for competition and 20 points for political stability.
+For each object (organizations, countries, people) you can add an unlimited number of unique ratings.
+For example, for rating a country, you might allocate 30 points for market size, 30 points for GDP growth, 20 points for competition and 20 points for political stability.

 Step 2.
 Weight the Criteria

-On the HolonIQ platform, 100 points are allocated across up to 5 criteria, so you can weight each criteria according to how important they are to you.
+On the HolonIQ platform, 100 points are allocated across the criteria, so you can weight each criteria according to how important they are to you.

 Step 3.
 Develop indicators against the rating scale.